Bruno Amable

-Bruno Amable (born December 15, 1961, in France) is a French economist and Professor at the University of Geneva.
+Bruno Amable (born 15 December 1961, in France) is a French economist and Professor at the University of Geneva.
 Amable's research interests include political economy, comparative analysis of capitalism, and institutional economics.
 His research was awarded the first Best Young French Economist Award in 2000 (together with Agnès Bénassy-Quéré).

+He graduated from HEC Paris in 1984.

 Research

-Bruno Amable's research centres on the different forms of capitalism, institutions and their influence on innovation and industry, leading to many publications on the nexus between globalization, industrial policy and technological progress.
+Bruno Amable's research centres on the different forms of capitalism, institutions and their influence on innovation and industry, leading to many publications on the nexus between globalisation, industrial policy and technological progress.
 More recently, he has been studying labour markets and labour market policies as well as structural reforms in Europe.
 In January 2019, he ranked among the top 2% of economists registered on IDEAS/RePEc in terms of number of published works (January 2019).

 Research on productivity growth, technology and innovation

-In early work on productivity growth, Amable argues that countries require "social capabilities" to leverage their technological backwardness into catch-up growth, finding - contrary to most growth models - divergence between countries' productivity levels over 1960-85.
+In early work on productivity growth, Amable argues that countries require "social capabilities" to leverage their technological backwardness into catch-up growth, finding - contrary to most growth models - divergence between countries' productivity levels over 1960–85.
 In later research, Amable further finds productivity growth to increase in inter-industry specialization and specialization in electronics.
 In further research on the role of technology for economic development, Amable and Bart Verspagen find that technological advantage, as measured by patent counts and investment, significantly affects long-run price competitiveness.
 With regard to innovation, in work co-authored with Rémi Barré and Robert Bayer, Amable makes the case for a richer perspective on innovation systems than the one provided by Keynesian, monetarist or Schumpeterian theories of innovation, as these fail to adequately account for the key roles of organization types, institutions, labour supply and attitudes and their mediation by globalization, claiming that mixed economies outperform both command and free market ones in terms of innovation and competitiveness.
 Relatedly, he has also highlighted the role played by institutional complementarity and hierarchy for the co-existence of diverse social systems of innovation and production.